Overview

 Bond Security

-Normally the security amount or “bond penalty” corresponds with the customs duty, surcharge, and VAT payable upon normal importation, plus approximately 25%.
+Normally, the security amount or “bond penalty” corresponds with the customs duty, surcharge, and VAT payable upon normal importation, plus approximately 25%.
 The penalty can be assessed differently at the discretion of the Customs Area Comptroller.
 Prior to the release of the cargo by Customs, security for the customs duty must be provided through a bond issued by one of the banks designated for the collection of Customs duties.
-Insurance bonds and cash deposits are not accepted by NCS.
+As of 2024, insurance bonds are now accepted in addition to cash deposits and bank-issued bonds, under revised NCS guidelines.

 Duration of Temporary Importation